Skip to content

 Supervision

-Supervision meetings are intended to support the development of the research project (or other work associated with the portfolio), identify developmental needs (e.g. training or resources) and to ensure the research project and doctorate progresses appropriately.
+Supervision meetings are intended to support the development of the researcher and research project (or other work associated with the portfolio), identify developmental needs (e.g. training or resources) and to ensure the research project and doctorate progresses appropriately.

 For candidates who require a visa to study in the UK, the regularity of supervisory contact must be in accordance with UKVI requirements.